 Bob enjoys spending quality time with his wife and son, as well as all sorts of outdoor recreation, music, good food, and the company of friends.

 Cornerstone Community Program Manager

 Carl Florea is an ordained Lutheran minister, social activist, and housing advocate.
-He originally came to Leavenworth to serve as pastor of Faith Lutheran Church.
-He served at Faith Lutheran from 1985 – 1992 and is still an active member there.
-He helped form Upper Valley MEND and served as its director until early 2007 when he left to run the Housing Resources Board on Bainbridge Island in order to help it form a Community Land Trust, similar to the SHARE CLT here.
+He originally came to Leavenworth to serve as pastor of Faith Lutheran Church from 1985 - 1992 and remains an active member to this day.
+He helped form Upper Valley MEND and served as its director until early 2007 when he left to run the Housing Resources Board on Bainbridge Island to help form a Community Land Trust similar to the SHARE CLT in Leavenworth.

-He returned in September of 2013 when he was asked to take the Resident Manager position at Cornerstone Community, whic was in the planning stages when Carl left MEND.
-Carl and his wife of over forty years, Debbie, who is a nurse at Swedish Hospital in Issaquah, have three sons—Nathan, Micah, and Aaron—who all went through the Cascade School District for all 12 years.
+He returned in September of 2013 when he was asked to take the Resident Manager position at Cornerstone Community, which was in the planning stages when Carl left MEND.
+Carl and his wife of over forty years, Debbie, a nurse at Swedish Hospital in Issaquah, have three sons—Nathan, Micah, and Aaron—who all graduated from the Cascade School District.
 Nathan and his wife, Trish Kimbell, live in Seattle, WA.
 Micah, and his wife, Beth, who have Carl and Debbie’s only grandchild, Logan, had been serving with an engineering mission for several years in Costa Rica until moving back in January, 2014 to settle in Wenatchee.
-Aaron is living in Spokane, WA, where he is attending Easter WA University in their Physical Therapy graduate program.
+Aaron is living in Spokane, WA, where he is enrolled in Eastern Washington University's Physical Therapy graduate program.

 Besides Carl’s passion for social justice and assisting those who have little political and economic voice in our society, his hobbies include reading, hiking, Nordic skiing, biking, and playing cards with his family.